This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Paleo Butternut Squash Soup Low Carb

-If you check the low carb keto food list, you’ll notice that butternut squash is not included there.
+If you check the keto food list, you’ll notice that butternut squash is not included there.
 This is because, in general, it’s a fairly starchy vegetable – one cup has about 13 grams net carbs.
-So, it’s not usually suitable for low carb or keto lifestyle – on its own.
+So, it’s not usually suitable for keto lifestyle – on its own.
+(But if your macros do allow it, butternut squash noodles are delicious.)

 The good news is, butternut squash can fit into keto and low carb diets in certain instances.
 In part, it will depend on your personal carb restrictions, as well as what else is in your prepared dish.